 Sex surrogate therapy is a three-way therapeutic relationship to help a person feel more comfortable with sex, sensuality, and sexuality.
-It involves working with a licensed therapist and a surrogate partner to manage potential issues with intimacy.
+It involves working with a licensed therapist and a surrogate partner.

 Also known as surrogate-assisted therapy or surrogate partner therapy, this treatment aims to help build self-awareness and skills in physical and emotional intimacy.
 A person sees both a sex therapist and a surrogate partner to help develop a healthy self-concept and improve sexual functioning.
 While this treatment can involve intercourse with the surrogate partner, it does not always.

 A person may seek this type of therapy because of sexual dysfunctions or any trauma, fears, or anxieties they experience related to sex.
 Sexual health and satisfaction can play a crucial role in a person’s health and well-being, and forming sexual relationships may impact happiness and fulfillment.

 In this article, we discuss what sex surrogate therapy is, how it works, who can benefit from it, and how it differs from other practices.